 If you are a true ‘giver’ observe other true givers and the way they interact.
 You can learn to ‘spot’ the deceivers easily when you have learned how to watch!
 It is a process that takes the time to learn but is learnable!

 Don’t be naïve, as I have been many times in my life.
-Never assume everyone is a giver as this can lead to trouble in the long run when we recognise that we have been taken by the ‘ravenous wolves’ who were there only to take what they did not deserve or earn, then, and only then, will we see the full picture.
+Never assume everyone is a giver, as this can lead to trouble in the long run.
+When we recognise that we have been taken by the ‘ravenous wolves’, who were there only to take what they did not deserve or earn, then, and only then, will we see the full picture.

-I remember a saying, “Keep your friends close and your enemies closer”.
+I remember often the saying, “Keep your friends close and your enemies closer”.
 This is worth remembering.
-There are people in my life that I am well aware that some of my values conflicts, but I keep them close so that I can watch and observe, unknown to them!
+There are people in my life that I am well aware that some of my values conflict, but I keep them close, so that I can watch, learn and observe, unknown to them!

 You may ask how you can tell the difference.
 The wolf personality is an expert at talking the talk.
 Observe the behaviour and you will note that they have a certain aggression about them.
 The saying ‘the sweetest tongue often has the sharpest tooth’ will show them out eventually.